hassanjawwad12/concurrency-patterns/README.md

 * With buffered channel we use a queue like functionality where we can send data to channel and forget upto the alloted capacity

 ## Done channels
+* Mechanism for main go routine to cancel the infinitely running go routine
 ## Pipelines